ultinate/masked-sudoku/README.md

     continue with the other solvers until solved.
 If this gives a solved (and valid) board, we're done.
 Otherwise, revert the guess and guess differently.

+# Varia

+## TODO

+  - Speed up.
+According to a profiler, the most time consuming methods when running against Arto Inkala's sudoku are BoardManager::transposeSlice() and Parser::countBits().
+  - Solve TODO's in code.
+  - Use more decent unit test framework.
+  - Fix the small memory leak that exists somewhere.